-No person who lives in a Tier 4 area may leave or be outside of the place where they are living without reasonable excuse.
+No person may leave or be outside of the place where they are living without reasonable excuse.

 This does not apply to someone who is homeless.

 Reasonable excuses to leave the place where a person is living are listed in the regulations as exceptions - these are outlined in the next pages.